MantautasRimkus/SmartEDA_Presentation/Generator.md

 After acquiring some new data, doing a proper exploratory data analysis (EDA) is a very important part.
-This help to better understand the structure of our data, potential problems and project the steps needed to use the particular data set for modelling.
+This help to better understand the structure of our data, potential problems and project the steps needed to use the particular data set for modeling.

 Most of the data analysts would agree that data preparation (cleaning, putting to the correct format) and exploration of a data set takes a big